 Lets Talk Ingredients

 Spelt flour - I use whole grain spelt flour, where the texture is a bit coarser than white spelt flour.
-Also, its colour is similar to oat flour.
+Also, its color is similar to oat flour.
 White spelt flour works fine also, no worries.

 Sweetener - I use erythritol.
 Use any dry sweetener that you prefer.
 Use 30% less amount if you're using white sugar.
-Don't use liquid sweetener as it will effect the wetness of the batter.
+Don't use liquid sweetener as it will affect the wetness of the batter.